JordanZhang18/Chicago-Crime-Practice/readme.md

 Use Geospatial queries to provide descriptive stat for every district on Choropleth map

-Use Geospatial queries to locate the Block that is the furthest (Maximum Distance) from the police station that has gun related crime resulted in arrest map.png
+Use Geospatial queries to locate the Block that is the furthest (Maximum Distance) from the police station that has gun related crime resulted in arrest.

+/map.png